-In the case of a stillbirth, (as classified by the Registry of Births, Deaths and Marriages) an employee may elect to take sick leave, subject to production of a medical certificate, or maternity leave.
+In the case of a stillbirth, (as classified by the Registry of Births, Deaths and Marriages) an employee may elect to take sick leave and / or compassionate leave, subject to production of a medical certificate, or maternity leave.
 She may resume duty at any time provided she produces a doctor's certificate as to her fitness.